tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 ### Hegel Changes

-Hegel will undergo a reduction in the endpoints it serves because the data is no longer available in the `Hardware` resource.
+Hegel will undergo a reduction in the endpoints it serves because the data is no longer available on the `Hardware` resource.
 Minimally, Hegel will serve the following endpoints:

 * `/2009-04-04/meta-data/instance-id`
 * `/2009-04-04/user-data`

+This ensures compatability with the cloud-init that explores the API via the `instance-id` endpoint.

 ## Migrating from v1alpha1 to v1alpha2